lodexinc/ospo-ghcrawler/README.md

 The *crawler-cli* (aka ```cc```) can run interactively or as a single command processor and enables a number of basic operations.
 For now the crawler-cli is not published as an npm.
 Instead, [clone its repo]((https://github.com/Microsoft/crawler-cli.git), run ```npm install``` and run the command line using

 ```
-node bin/cc
+node bin/cc -i
 ```

 The app's built-in help has general usage info and more details can be found in [the project's readme](https://github.com/Microsoft/crawler-cli/blob/develop/README.md).
-A typical command sequence shown in the snippet below configures the crawler with a set of GitHub tokens, sets the org filtering and then queues and starts the processing of the org.
+A typical command sequence shown in the snippet below starts ```cc``` in interactive mode, configures the crawler with a set of GitHub tokens, sets the org filtering and then queues and starts the processing of the org.

 ```
 > node bin/cc -i